cjshearer/modern-hugo-resume/README.md

 ## Extended Setup

-The fork you created in the [Quick Start](#quick-start) won't be easy to keep up-to-date.
-Follow this guide to convert your forked `exampleSite` into something more maintainable.
+The fork you created in the [Quick Start](#quick-start) contains a _copy_ of the theme, which won't be easy to update.
+Follow this guide to convert your forked hugo site into one which _imports_ the theme.

-### 5. Extract the Example Site and Supporting Files
+### 5. Remove Theme Source Code

 Clone your forked repository and modify it as follows: